tiffanybuu/fb_visualizer_design_1/README.md

 make changes.

+## Steps to run the repo:
-## Download FB Messages
+#### 1. Download FB Messages
-Download messages from Facebook by (Facebook Settings > Your Facebook Information > Download Your Information) Once you have the downloaded folder, move the 'inbox' folder within the 'messages' parent folder into the same directory as the data.py file.
+Download messages from Facebook by (Facebook Settings > Your Facebook Information > Download Your Information) Once you have the downloaded folder, move the 'inbox' folder within the same repo directory as the data.py file.

+#### 2. In the console, run the following command:
+`python data.py `
+- A NLTK window will appear to download the required data files, until all installed, (colored green), close the window from the "x" button

-Run the data.py file, and then `npm start` to view the visualizer in the browser.
+#### 3. run `npm start` to view the visualizer in the browser.